drawpile/Drawpile/doc/messages.md

 is placed at the top of the layer stack.
 If layer controls are locked (session option,) only operators may use this command.

-The layer ID should be set to zero when this command is sent by a client.
-The server will assign an available ID to it.
+The first byte of the layer ID should be the user's context ID.
+This allows each user to come up with unique IDs independent of each other.

 ### MSG_LAYER_COPY (130)